 More or less, all of us know the names of them too.
 Let’s start with the names: thumb, index finger, middle finger, ring finger and baby finger.

 Before you think the writer has lost his marbles, allow me to tell you that WordPress migration can be as easy as counting your fingers if you follow this tutorial correctly.
-So without any further ado, let’s begin.
+So without any further ado, let’s begin to move a WordPress site.

 But first, take a back.
 As they say, “Prevention is better than cure.”
 Even though you will not lose your hands if anything goes wrong, you do have a chance of losing all of your data (and that hurts like amputation).
-So, backups are essential before you make any significant changes.
+So, backup a WordPress site is essential before you attempt to move a WordPress site.

 Read Here: How to backup a WordPress site

-This is a 5-step tutorial.
-For the sake of learning, I have associated each step with a finger.
+For the sake of learning, I have associated each step on a fingertip.

 Step 1 (Thumb): Uploading Files